mgalarneau/NYC-Transit-Project/README.md

 # NYC MTA Ridership + Weather Dashboard

-This is a **Streamlit-based dashboard** that allows users to explore NYC MTA ridership data in conjunction with weather metrics.
-The app provides interactive visualizations, a data quality report, and options to filter by date, year, month, and day of the week.
+This **Streamlit-based dashboard** allows users to explore NYC MTA ridership alongside weather metrics through interactive visualizations, a data quality report, and filters for date, year, month, and day of the week.

+Designed for teams in operations, finance, and planning, the app shows how weather influences transit performance.
+By combining historical ridership with weather data, it aims to enhance forecasting accuracy, support smarter service planning, prevent overcrowding, and reduce unnecessary trips—driving operational savings in staffing and fuel.

+The ETL dashboard streamlines manual processes, establishes a scalable analytics foundation, and delivers insights on daily trends, weather impacts, and seasonal patterns, enabling data-driven decisions.

 ---